0la0/psoViz/README.md

 ###Usage:
 ---
 The PSO algorithm is in the PSO package.
-Different Java technologies have been used to visualize the algorithm.
+Different Java technologies have been used to visualize the algorithm, each separated into different packages.

 To view and interact with the 2D version made with Swing: